nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

  * Appoitment of citizen judge

 <i>ii Exclusive types of permits for women workers:</i>
+* Breastfeeding Period: Tolerance of one hour daily for breastfeeding during the first year of the child.
+* Foor motherhood: Rest period before and after childbirth.
+* Pap - Mammography: License for both medical exams on the same day (one day) done.
 <i>ii Exclusive types of permits for workers:</i>
+* For Fatherhood: Leave for childbirth (3 days).